 A lot of research has been carried out on this issue.
 According to findings, a person who has been a victim of childhood bullying is prone to suffer from psychological disorders as an adult compared to a child who has not faced any bullying.

-On 9th of December, JAMA Psychiatry published an online article which explained that children who have bullied develop mental disorders like depression when they become adults.
-Dr. Andre Sourander, who is a faculty of child psychiatry of the University of Turku in Finland stated that a child undergoes chronic depression which needs treatment if they have been bullied and this depressive disorder becomes prominent when the child grows up.
+Dr Andre Sourander, who is a faculty of child psychiatry of the University of Turku in Finland stated that a child who experienced bullying undergoes chronic depression which needs treatment.
+Because this depressive disorder becomes prominent when the child grows up.

 In order to track the dynamics of the disorders caused by bullying, Sourander carried out an experiment where around 5000 children were taken into consideration.